abhikant12/Study-Nova/README.md

     - Track learning progress with detailed analytics and reports for students and instructors

 11. **Doubt Support:**
     - Get your doubts resolved quickly with dedicated support from instructors and peers

 #### For Instructors:

-* **Dashboard :** This page will have an overview of the instructor's courses, as well as the ratings and feedback for each course.
+1. **Dashboard:**
+    - Overview of the instructor's courses
+    - Ratings and feedback for each course

+2. **Insights:**
-*	**Insights :** This page will have detailed insights into the instructor's courses, including the number of views, clicks, and other relevant metrics.
+    - Detailed insights into the instructor's courses
+    - Number of views, clicks, and other relevant metrics

-*	**Course Management Pages :** These pages will allow the instructor to create, update, and delete courses, as well as manage the course content and pricing.
+3. **Course Management Pages:**
+    - Create, update, and delete courses
+    - Manage course content and pricing

-*	**View and Edit Profile Details :** These pages will allow the instructor to view and edit their account details.
+4. **View and Edit Profile Details:**
+    - View and edit account details

-#### For Admin
+#### For Admin:

+1. **Dashboard:**
-*	**Dashboard :** This page will have an overview of the platform's courses, instructors, and students.
+    - Overview of the platform's courses, instructors, and students

+2. **Insights:**
-*	**Insights :** This page will have detailed insights into the platform's metrics, including the number of registered users, courses, and revenue.
+    - Detailed insights into the platform's metrics
+    - Number of registered users, courses, and revenue

-*	**Instructor Management :** This page will allow the admin to manage the platform's instructors, including their account details, courses, and ratings.
+3. **Instructor Management:**
+    - Manage the platform's instructors
+    - Account details, courses, and ratings

+4. **Other Relevant Pages:**
-*	**Other Relevant Pages :** The admin will also have access to other relevant pages, such as user management and course management pages.
+    - Access to user management and course management pages

 ### Back-end
 The back end of StudyNova provides a range of features and functionalities, including:

-1.	**User authentication and authorization :** Students and instructors can sign up and log in to the platform using their email addresses and password.
-The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
+1. **User Authentication and Authorization:**
+    - Students and instructors can sign up and log in using their email addresses and password
+    - Supports OTP (One-Time Password) verification and forgot password functionality for added security

+2. **Course Management:**
-2.	**Course management :** Instructors can create, read, update, and delete courses, as well as manage course content and media.
-Students can view and rate courses.
+    - Instructors can create, read, update, and delete courses
+    - Manage course content and media
+    - Students can view and rate courses

+3. **Payment Integration:**
-3.	**Payment Integration :** Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
+    - Students can purchase and enroll in courses by completing the checkout flow
+    - Razorpay integration for payment handling

+4. **Cloud-based Media Management:**
-4.	**Cloud-based media management :** StudyNova uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+    - StudyNova uses Cloudinary to store and manage all media content, including images, videos, and documents

+5. **Markdown Formatting:**
-5.	**Markdown formatting :** Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.
+    - Course content in document format is stored in Markdown format
+    - Easier display and rendering on the front end

 ## Installation and Setup